m9dfukc/DeepLy/README.md

 it will be auto-detected in Laravel 5.5.

-In Laravel 5.0-5.4 you manually have to register the service provider `ChrisKonnertz\DeepLy\Integrations\Laravel\DeepLyServiceProvider` in the "providers" array and the facade `ChrisKonnertz\DeepLy\Integrations\Laravel\DeepLyFacade` as an alias in the "aliases" array in your `config/app.php` config file.
+In Laravel 5.0-5.4 you manually have to register the service provider `StarCitizenWiki\DeepLy\Integrations\Laravel\DeepLyServiceProvider` in the "providers" array and the facade `StarCitizenWiki\DeepLy\Integrations\Laravel\DeepLyFacade` as an alias in the "aliases" array in your `config/app.php` config file.

+DeepLy uses `env('DEEPL_API_KEY')` to retrieve the API key so you have to set it in the environment settings.
 You can then access DeepLy like this: `$ping = \DeepLy::ping();`

 ## Demos

 There are several demo scripts included in the `demos` folder:

+* `demo_detect.php`: Demonstrates language detection.
+Write a text and the API will tell you which language it thinks it is.
 * `demo_translate.php`: Demonstrates language translation.
 Write a text and the API will try to translate it to a language of your choice.
-* `demo_detect.php`: Demonstrates language detection.
-Write a text and the API will tell you which language it thinks it is.
 * `demo_split.php`: Demonstrates sentence detection.
 Write a text and the API will split it into sentences.
 * `demo_ping.php`: Demonstrates DeepLy's `ping()` method by pinging the API.

 ## Request Limit

 There is a request limit.
-The threshold of this limit is unknown.
+The threshold of this limit is specified in the quota documentation delivered to you by DeepL.

 ## Internals